afroinnovate/afi_loadboard_app/Changlelog.md

                 - view bids (shipper)
 * [09/26/24]: Fix homepage theming.
 * [09/26/24]: Fix bid functionality in shipper dashboard(accept, reject and message)
+* [09/26/24]: enhance the functionalities in carrier shipper (to disable actions on a rejected bid)

 ### TODO